 By using Primitive Libraries I can easily add new elements to my system, say for example a new icon to my icon Library, and immediately access them to use in the Buttons file.
 In effect our design system can evolve as time goes by and with very little extra effort.

 I hope this article has helped show the importance of thinking in a primitives.
-Doing so can help us identify relationships in our designs and improve the consistency in our work.
-Taking a primitive approach and deconstructing your designs in this way can also help you see your work in a more holistic way.
+Doing so will help you identify relationships in your designs and improve the consistency in your work.
+Taking a primitive approach and deconstructing your designs in this way can also help you see your designs in a holistic way.

 Rather than viewing components as highly specific, complex but reusable patterns, we can break them down and identifying reusability in their primitive properties.

-By combining this way of thinking with the use of Sketch Libraries, we can extract these properties, much like a developer would variables, in order to create partial design files with less complexity, which in turn are easier to update and maintain.
-We can then utilise these primitive partial files to build our components with limited design debt and scalability in mind.
+By combining this way of thinking with the use of Sketch Libraries, we can extract properties, much like a developer would variables, in order to create partial design files with less complexity, which in turn are easier to update and maintain.
+We can then utilise these primitive partial files to build larger components, whilst limiting design debt and keeping scalability in mind.

-In the case of this article we looked at building buttons, however the process and thinking applies to building any component, regardless of complexity.
+In the case of this article we looked at building buttons, however you might apply this thinking and process to building any component, regardless of complexity.
 Whether you are designing form elements, alerts or avatars, as in most cases, all these UI elements will share a certain number of primitive properties.